 In the intervention zones and across communities, HIVST was valued as an important option that provided greater privacy, ownership and control.
-It seemed particularly appropriate for and acceptable to re-testers, busy, mobile, married men, marginalised or higher status groups and for women to persuade working husbands to test.
-There were relatively few documented occurrences of coercion, social harms and being tested without consent.
-This could have been due to the limited secondary distribution, the role of CHiPs and to underreporting.
+It seemed particularly appropriate for and acceptable to re-testers; busy, mobile, married men; marginalized or higher-status groups; and women who could persuade working husbands to test.
+There were relatively few documented occurrences of coercion, social harms, and being tested without consent.
+This could have been due to limited secondary distribution, the role of CHiPs, and underreporting.
 Emotional distress, forced testing, threatened and actual separation, blackmail, invasion of privacy and one attempted suicide were documented social harms of concern in HIVST zones.
-Whilst we are not currently in a position to compare this to non-intervention zones, the occurrence of these is important to note.
+Whilst we are not currently in a position to compare this to non-intervention zones, these occurrences are important to note.
 CHiPs actively managed many of these negative outcomes, alleviating some of them for the individuals and couples concerned.
-CHiPs are still following up some of the households involved and additional social research is currently being carried out to look in more detail at manifestations and interpretations of social harms.
+CHiPs are still following up with some of the households involved, and additional social research is currently being carried out to look in more detail at manifestations and interpretations of social harms.

 HIVST reduced contact with health providers and facilities.
-This was an advantage for overstretched health systems and clients with limited time or marginalised identities who wished to test, but more problematic if people tested HIV-positive and needed to link to counselling and care.
-Respondents emphasised that counselling, especially for people testing HIV-positive, was critical to provide continued support and information.
-There was a surprising preference for being counselled by healthcare workers they did not know, either face-to-face or via telephone, over family counselling or traditional counselling.
-This was contrary to the CHiPs experience that the acceptability and uptake of HIVST built on their familiarity with and rapport in households, and their envisaged counselling role in future HIVST distribution, as well as contrary to their actual role in alleviating social harms.
+This was an advantage for overstretched health systems and clients with limited time or marginalized identities who wished to test, but more problematic if people tested HIV-positive and needed to link to counseling and care.
+Respondents emphasized that counseling, especially for people testing HIV-positive, was critical in order to provide continued support and information.
+There was a surprising preference for being counseled by healthcare workers they did not know, either face to face or via telephone, over family counseling or traditional counseling.
+This was contrary to CHiPs' experience that HIVST acceptability and uptake built on their familiarity with and rapport in households, and their envisaged counseling role in future HIVST distribution; it was also contrary to their actual role in alleviating social harms.

-Some respondents, particularly the NHC and CHiPs, stated that HIVST 'greatly reduces stigma and discrimination'.
-It enabled more private HIV testing, either at home or by oneself, and reduced experiences of anticipated and enacted stigma by individuals not having to 'be seen' (and thereby gossiped about) accessing HTS at the clinic.
-However, HIVST doesn't necessarily challenge stigma.
+Some respondents, particularly NHCs and CHiPs, stated that HIVST 'greatly reduces stigma and discrimination'.
+It enabled more private HIV testing, either at home or by oneself, and reduced experiences of anticipated and enacted stigma as individuals did not have to 'be seen' (and thereby gossiped about) while accessing HTS at a clinic.
+However, HIVST does not necessarily challenge stigma.
 If anything, it could (albeit inadvertently) increase or sustain stigma.
 Similar to ART, by providing deeper degrees of privacy around a disease, HIVST makes HIV more hidden.
-HIVST carries with it a degree of covertness and evasiveness whilst allowing households, couples and individuals greater privacy and navigation.
+HIVST carries with it a degree of covertness and evasiveness, whilst allowing households, couples and individuals greater privacy and navigation.

-HIVST was thought to be less painful and more hygienic.
-The method of demonstrating the kit using flipcharts and the IFU took more time than anticipated, although it facilitated correct usage amongst educated and less educated clients.
+HIVST was also thought to be less painful and more hygienic.
+The method of demonstrating the kit using flipcharts and the IFU took more time than anticipated, although it facilitated correct usage amongst both educated and less-educated clients.
 Kits were managed and stored carefully by clients who used them unsupervised.
 The strategy of CHiPs collecting and disposing of kits was popular compared to testers themselves disposing of kits at the clinic.
 There was limited detailed understanding of the presence of HIV antibodies in oral fluids and limited confidence in HIV-positive test results.